w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 ### Requirements

 The most common way for a beginner to run a validator is on a cloud server running Linux.
-You may choose whatever [VPS](#note-about-vps) provider that your prefer, and whatever operating system you are comfortable with.
-For this guide we will be using **Ubuntu 18.04**, but the instructions should be similar for other platforms.
+You may choose whatever [VPS](#note-about-vps) provider that your prefer.
+As OS it is best to use a recent Debian Linux.
+For this guide we will be using **Ubuntu 22.04**, but the instructions should be similar for other platforms.

 #### Reference Hardware